jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | email | 493 | 15 | 3.04% |
 | other | 150 | 4 | 2.67% |

-- Unknown origin converts best at 16.65% — the highest quality leads have no source attribution, which is a tracking problem worth fixing
+- Unknown origin converts best at 16.65%, the highest quality leads have no source attribution, which is a tracking problem worth fixing
 - Paid search (12.30%) outperforms organic (11.80%) in quality despite lower volume
-- Email converts poorly at 3.04% despite being the 5th largest channel by volume
+- Email converts at only 3.04% despite being the 5th largest channel by volume
 - Social brings high volume (3rd) but below-average conversion (5.56%)

 ---